Web3XYZ/Readem/README.md

 ## readem-spider
-   Atool for getting some web books.
+   A tool for getting some free web books.

 ## release
-   App for android, version 0.1
+   App for android, version 0.1.